openkfw/mapme.protectedareas/README.md

 		├── about.Rmd
 		├── index.Rmd
 		├── license.Rmd
-		├──  *.Rmd # here are all Rmd files containing the description of the data processing.
+		├──  *.Rmd # Rmarkdown files containing the description of how individual variables where processed.
 		└── _site.yml
 	├── code/
 		├── *.R # here are all the processing functions whose usage is described in the analysis part.
 Libraries are also loaded here